Link attribute

 Populate the attribute on items

-When creating or editing an item, select the attribute to choose one or more items of the configured design/interface using the item picker or map picker.
+When creating or editing an item, select the attribute to open the item picker.
+All items of the configured design/interface will be listed.
+Scroll the list or use the search box to find and select items.